 - Covering the damaged tooth with a crown on the follow-up appointment with the patient

 Rounding out the topic of root canals, it is worth noting that the success rate of this particular dental procedure is between 86 and 98 percent, according to a study published by the National Institutes of Health.
 They are also performed quite frequently in the U.S. In fact, a separate study from the Oregon Health and Science University School of Medicine (OHSU) revealed that some 15 million of these dental procedures are conducted in the U.S. every year

-When it comes to saving a damaged tooth in children, a pulpotomy is one of the go-to procedures for most pediatric dentists in Los Angeles.
+When it comes to saving a damaged tooth in children, a pulpotomy is one of the go-to procedures for most pediatric dentists in North Hollywood.
 The same generally applies relative to practitioners in other parts of the country as well.
 Unlike in a traditional root canal, whereby a dentist removes all of the pulp from a tooth, a pulpotomy involves removing only the infected or diseased portion of a tooth’s pulp.
 Next, the practitioner will treat the remaining portion of the pulp with medication, such as formocresol, ferric sulfate, or mineral trioxide aggregate, for example, to lower the risk of bacterial growth and infection.
 The final step of this particular form of pulp therapy in children will entail covering the damaged tooth with a crown.